phantomtalent/loopback4-uplift/README.md

 [![Loopback Build Version](https://img.shields.io/github/package-json/dependency-version/sourcefuse/loopback4-starter/dev/@loopback/build.svg?color=dark%20green&style=flat-square)](https://github.com/strongloop/loopback-next/tree/master/packages/build)
 [![License](https://img.shields.io/github/license/sourcefuse/loopback4-starter.svg?color=blue&label=License&style=flat-square)](https://github.com/sourcefuse/loopback4-starter/blob/master/LICENSE)

-This is a LoopBack 4 starter application to get you upto speed with initial setup of a very standard REST API application with LoopBack 4 as framework.
+This is a To Do List application to get you upto speed with initial setup of a very standard REST API application with LoopBack 4 as framework.
 It provides you with all the core requisite features for most of the applications over and above framework features, viz.,

 1. Users
 2. Authentication